 Our unaudited pro forma combined and consolidated statements of operations do not give effect to initial expenses directly attributable to the spin-off because of their non-recurring nature.
 A significant portion of these non-recurring charges to effect the separation will be incurred by Vishay Intertechnology, such as investment banker fees, outside legal and accounting fees relating to the spin-off, costs to separate information systems and temporary consulting costs.
-We will incur separation costs that have a future benefit to our company such as recruiting and relocation expenses associated with hiring key management positions new to our company and other employee compensation expenses.
+The only significant non-recurring transaction borne by us is Mr. Shoshani's sign-on bonus described in "Executive Compensation 2010 Compensation from Vishay Precision Group - Employment Terms - Ziv Shoshani - Special Bonuses."
+We will incur costs that have a future benefit to our company such as recruiting and relocation expenses associated with hiring key management positions new to our company and other employee compensation expenses.
 See "Certain Relationships and Related Party Transactions - Agreements with Vishay Intertechnology."